Arthur Lake (actor): Personal life

 In his book about the Black Dahlia murder case, author Donald H. Wolfe asserts that Arthur Lake was questioned by the Los Angeles Police Department as a suspect, having been acquainted with the victim through her volunteer work at the Hollywood Canteen.
 No charges were filed and Lake was one of many persons of interest in a case that remains unsolved.

-Lake died of a heart attack in Indian Wells, California, on January 9, 1987, and was interred in the Hollywood Forever Cemetery, in the Douras family mausoleum, along with actress Marion Davies and her husband, Horace G. Brown.
+Lake died of a heart attack in Indian Wells, California, on January 9, 1987.
+He is interred in the Hollywood Forever Cemetery, in the Douras family mausoleum, along with actress Marion Davies and her husband, Horace G. Brown.
 Lake's widow Patricia was interred there upon her death in 1993.